stagetimerio/package-google-secrets/README.md

 # @stagetimerio/google-secrets

 Load secrets from Google Cloud Secret Manager into environment variables, similar to how `dotenv` works.

+This package also automatically sets the Google Cloud project ID as `GOOGLE_PROJECT_ID` in your environment variables.

 ## Installation